Alfresco/docs-activiti-enterprise/docs/modeling/projects.md

 ## Validation
 Validation is run when any model is saved in the Modeling Application.
 The **Validate** option is available to all model types and can be run on demand.
 The project level validation will be run against all models in the project.

-Any validation errors in a model will be
+Any validation errors in a model will be displayed in the log at the bottom of the screen.

 ## Versioning and releasing
 Projects are version controlled through a release function.
 The version will not be incremented until it has been [released](#releasing-a-project).
 A new project will begin at version 0 and increments by one every time it is released.